 - Was the system hacked?

-I did say quick so this bring us to the end of this VM performance troubleshooting lesson.
+I did say quick so this brings us to the end of this VM performance troubleshooting lesson.
 And yes, there are many other steps you can add to the checklist if I missed something unique to your vSphere cloud.

-My goal here was to provide a high level guide for beginner admins and get them understanding the need for having a troubleshooting plan or checklist to follow… rather than jumping head first into the abyss of a chaotic incident call.
+My goal here was to provide a high-level guide for beginner admins and get them understanding the need for having a troubleshooting plan or checklist to follow… rather than jumping headfirst into the abyss of a chaotic incident call.

 Bonus Content: VM Performance Best Practices Checklist